ASR26/SnowCrash/README.md

 1. **Virtual Machine Setup**:
    - Use the provided 64-bit VM ISO to start your machine.
-   - Once booted, you will be presented with a prompt displaying the IP address.
+   - Once booted, you will be presented with a prompt displaying the IP address (recommended to use bridge adapater in the VM settings) .
 If no IP is shown, use the `ifconfig` command to retrieve it.

 2. **Logging in**:
    - Log into the VM using the following credentials for level00: